Skip to Main Content

 Ontario’s justice system is undergoing one of the most ambitious periods of modernization in its history.
 With rapid advancements in technology, growing public expectations, and mounting pressures on the justice system, the province is at a defining moment.
 The question is: how do we build a system that is faster, smarter, and more resilient—while keeping communities safe and holding offenders accountable?

 On November 6, 2025, The Empire Club of Canada will present Decades in 6 Years: Ontario’s Courts Modernization, Digital Transformation, and What’s Next.
-In this timely address, The Honourable Doug Downey, Attorney General of Ontario, will reflect on progress since his appointment six years ago—record capacity building investments, groundbreaking digital transformation initiatives, and modern reforms—while also setting the stage for an announcement that builds on the province’s digital justice plan.
+In this timely address, The Honourable Doug Downey, Attorney General of Ontario, will reflect on the significant progress since his appointment six years ago in modernizing Ontario’s courts and advancing digital transformation.

-This wide-ranging conversation will examine how Ontario is modernizing the justice system from the ground up: cutting through outdated processes, expanding access to justice, and delivering smarter tools to expand our economy, provide services people expect, hold offenders accountable and keep communities safe.
+This wide-ranging conversation will examine how Ontario is modernizing the justice system from the ground up: cutting through outdated processes, strengthening access to justice, and delivering smarter tools to strengthen our economy, provide services people expect, hold offenders accountable, and keep communities safe.
 It will also look ahead at what’s next, as the province builds on a plan to protect Ontario and create a justice system that meets the needs of people today—and tomorrow.

 Join us on November 6, 2025, and secure your tickets today!